floooh/floooh.github.io/_posts/2016-01-15-oryol-metal-tour.md

 method into the *Gfx::ApplyRenderTarget()* method.
 No big deal, in fact it makes the Gfx interface simpler.

-**NOTE:** there area actually 2 public methods to apply the next render target:
+**NOTE:** there are actually 2 public methods to apply the next render target:
 *Gfx::ApplyRenderTarget()* for offscreen-rendertargets, and *Gfx::ApplyDefaultRenderTarget()* to render to the default render target which is made visible at the end of a frame.
 Internally, both call the